acampillos/sepsis-prediction/README.md

 ## Use

+1. Clone this repository to your local machine.
+To clone it from the command line run ```git clone https://github.com/acampillos/sepsis-prediction.git```

-1. Install dependencies.
+2. Install dependencies.
 Install by running ``pip install -r requirements.txt``.
 Python version used is 3.8.10.

-2. Install PostgreSQL locally.
+3. Install PostgreSQL locally.
 See installation guide for your system in [PostgreSQL downloads](https://www.postgresql.org/download/).
 PostgreSQL v12.12 and Ubuntu 20.04.4 were used in the project.

-3. Accessing and building MIMIC-III.
+4. Accessing and building MIMIC-III.
 For more details see [MIT Getting Started documentation](https://mimic.mit.edu/docs/gettingstarted/).
 Steps are:
    1. Become a credentialed user on PhysioNet (https://physionet.org/login/?next=/settings/credentialing/).
    2. Complete required training (https://physionet.org/content/mimiciii/view-required-trainings/1.4/#1).
    3. Sign the required data use agreement (https://physionet.org/login/?next=/sign-dua/mimiciii/1.4/).
    4. Download files from Files section in MIMIC-III website (https://physionet.org/content/mimiciii/1.4/).
    5. Build MIMIC-III locally (https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iii/buildmimic/postgres).

-4. Clone this repository to your local machine.
-To clone it from the command line run ```git clone https://github.com/acampillos/sepsis-prediction.git```

-4. Extract and filter data from MIMIC-III using [Moor et al. scripts](https://github.com/BorgwardtLab/mgp-tcn#query-and-real-world-experiments).
+5. Extract and filter data from MIMIC-III using [Moor et al. scripts](https://github.com/BorgwardtLab/mgp-tcn#query-and-real-world-experiments).
    1. Download [mgp-tcn repository](https://github.com/BorgwardtLab/mgp-tcn), install its requirements and run ```make query``` inside the project.
 This step might take several hours.
    2. Once the query has finished, move all files in ```output``` folder to this project's ```output``` folder.

-5. Run experiments.
+6. Run experiments.
 Requires creating an folder named ```input``` in the base project folder.
 Available experiments are in the following table.

 Model type                   | Experiment    | Command
 ---------------------------- | ------------- | -------